return to Natural Dog Health Remedies

 What will Happen when Food Enzymes are Depleted?

 And the consequences of improper food digestion?
-The undigested proteins, fats and carbohydrates promote the growth of unwanted bacteria which, over time, upsets the delicate balance of intestinal microbes, resulting in:
+The undigested proteins, fats and carbohydrates promote the growth of unwanted bacteria which, over time, upsets the delicate balance of the "gut flora", resulting in:

 With improper digestion and nutrient malabsorption, a number of physical problems will arise.
 Here are some common ones:

-What are Other Benefits of Enzymes for Dogs?
+What are Other Benefits of Enzymes to Dogs?

-Besides aiding in food digestion and nutrient absorption, enzymes for dogs are also essential for:
+Besides helping in food digestion and nutrient absorption, enzymes for dogs are also beneficial in numerous other ways, such as:

 • strengthening the immune system;

-• stopping coprophagia (the habit of eating stool);
+• stopping coprophagia (the habit of stool eating);

 • decreasing the risks of degenerative diseases such as osteoarthritis, and toxin build-up;